williamcquinn/XGB-Classification-AWS-Sagemaker/README.md

 • Exploratory Data Analysis on an employees dataset (Data Cleaning, Imputation, Outlier Removal, Discretized Label Field)

-• Use of the Amazon Sagemaker platform to train an XGBoost model
+• Use of AWS Sagemaker platform to train an XGBoost model

 • Deployment and evaluation of the model on the testing set

 • Hyperparameter tuning on the XGBoost model

-• Deployment and evaluation of the tuned model on the testing set
+• Re-deployment and evaluation of the tuned model on the testing set